Where has MaNGA observed?

 The grey symbols in the figure above show the distribution of all our potential fields (tiles) in the NYU VAGC LSS footprint.
-The blue symbols indicate the fields for the 166 plates whose data are being released in DR14.
+The blue symbols indicate the fields for the 285 plates whose data are being released in DR15.
 These exclude all-sky plates and standard star plates (see special plates page for detail).
+MaStar plates are not included in the figure.
 The observed plates are largely concentrated in a band around declination ~45 degrees.
 Fields around that declination are easier to observe, as they reach high altitude in the sky but not too close to the zenith where tracking is more challenging for an Alt-Az telescope.
 These fields also have longer visibility windows and are easier to schedule, given the observing strategy for MaNGA (see Law et al. 2015).

 The fact that there are more fields or tiles than MaNGA will be able to observe during the lifetime of SDSS-IV means that we have a fair degree of freedom to optimize our footprint.
 We have started to prioritize fields that overlap with other surveys, which will provide additional, multi-wavelength data for MaNGA galaxies (see Yan et al. 2016 for details).
 This overlap will become more evident in future data releases, once those fields have been observed.
 A more in-depth discussion and forecast of the fields that MaNGA will observe in the future can be found in the MaNGA field layout forecast page.